InstituteforDiseaseModeling/EMOD/Regression/Generic/68_Generic_NChooser_Multinode/README.txt

 -----

-DanK ran into an issue where he had a scenario with multiple nodes and a Base_Population_Scale_Factor < 1.0.
+DanK ran into an issue where he had a scenario with multiple nodes and a x_Base_Population < 1.0.
 The scale factor was being applied for each node instead of just once.

 -----